Federal Budget -> COVID-19 Financial Relief -> Canada Emergency Business Account (CEBA)

 Update June 30, 2020: CEBA FAQ now has information on exactly which non-deferrable expenses are eligible for the non-deferrable expenses stream, and what documentation must be provided to support these expenses.
 See the Video Tax News article CEBA FAQ on document upload relased, which also links to the CEBA Upload Guide.

 The May 19th press release also said that "the government will work on potential solutions to help business owners and entrepreneurs who operate through their personal bank account, as opposed to a business account, or have yet to file a tax return, such as newly created businesses".
-Nothing more has been said on these topics.
+As of October 26, 2020, this can now be done.

 Copyright © 2002 Boat Harbour Investments Ltd. All Rights Reserved.
 See Reproduction of information from TaxTips.ca